-Services that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Dental services (continued) Benefits for dental services are administered and paid by Metropolitan Life Insurance Company.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Dental services (continued) Life Insurance Company.
 If a covered service is performed by an out-of-network dentist, we will base the benefit on the covered percentage of the maximum allowed charge.
 Out-of-network dentists may charge more than the maximum allowed charge.
-If an out-of-network dentist performs a covered service, you will be responsible for paying: any other part of the maximum allowed charge for which we do not pay benefits; and any amount in excess of the maximum allowed charge charged by the out-of- network dentist.
+If an out-of-network dentist performs a covered service, you will be responsible for paying: any other part of the maximum allowed charge for which we do not pay benefits; and any amount in excess of the maximum allowed charge charged by the out-of-network dentist.
 Services do not count toward your maximum out-of-pocket amount.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-30% coinsurance for a Medicare-covered depression screening.
+35% coinsurance for a Medicare-covered depression screening.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+35% coinsurance for a Medicare-covered diabetes screening.

-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-30% coinsurance for a Medicare-covered diabetes screening.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Diabetes screening (continued) requirements, like being overweight and having a family history of diabetes.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions. \$0 copay for Medicare- covered diabetic monitoring supplies.
+Diabetes self-management training is covered under certain conditions. \$0 copay for Medicare-covered diabetic monitoring supplies.
 Prior Authorization may be required.
 Coverage for glucose monitors and test strips is limited to Accu-Chek and OneTouch brands produced by Roche and Lifescan.
 Coverage for continuous glucose monitors (CGM) is limited to FreeStyle Libre and Dexcom brands.
-30% coinsurance for Medicare-covered diabetic monitoring supplies.
+Non-preferred diabetic test strips and glucometers, diabetic test strips over the Medicare-covered quantity limits and continuous glucose monitors (CGM) require prior authorization.
+35% coinsurance for Medicare-covered diabetic monitoring supplies.
 Coverage for glucose monitors and test strips is limited to Accu-Chek and OneTouch brands produced by Roche and Lifescan.
 Coverage for continuous glucose monitors (CGM) is limited to FreeStyle Libre and Dexcom brands.
+Non-preferred diabetic test strips and glucometers, diabetic test strips over the Medicare-covered quantity limits and continuous glucose monitors (CGM) require prior authorization.